Mylaana/AresExpedition/README.md

 Websocket connection error while not in the game
 Project card: layers superposition creating visual bug on edges
 CardStatus popup not always getting its font color and size properly
+Builder: after building first card when switching in and out of sell menu, selecting a card on second builder adds the first card built to the selection list

 ### Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones